+Submit a nomination for the 2020 Bennett Award (deadline March 15, 2020).
 Submissions consist of an 18-question survey, a testimonial from a partner organization or community group, and any relevant media about the congregation's justice ministry, including news articles or photos.
 Read about past recipients.

 Dr. Bennett is professor emeritus of the University of Arkansas, the former director of the Gustavus Meyers Center of Human Rights in North America, and a member of the Unitarian Universalist Fellowship of Fayetteville, AR.

-2017 Bennett Award Recipient
+2019 Bennett Award Recipient

 The 2019 recipient of the Bennett Award for Congregational Action on Human Justice and Social Action is The Unitarian Society, A UU Congregation in East Brunswick, NJ.